ahmed-elghazi/Gradify/improvements.md

-Here's a formatted version of your `improvements.txt` file for better readability:

----

 # Problems

 - **Professor Availability**: If the professor does not exist on Rate My Professors (RMP), they are not shown in any list.